dmotte/desktainer-rootless/README.md

 > :bulb: **Tip**: If you want to **change the resolution** while the container is running, you can use the `xrandr --fb 1024x768` command.
 The new resolution cannot be larger than the one specified in the `RESOLUTION` environment variable though.

-> :bulb: **Tip**: if you need to run commands at LXDE startup, you can create a launcher file in the `/etc/xdg/autostart` directory.
+> :bulb: **Tip**: if you need to run commands after the LXDE startup, you can create launcher files in the `/etc/xdg/autostart` or the `~/.config/autostart` directory.

 ### Environment variables